 The first thing we usually do when we reach a new destination is to get to know the surroundings.
-Knowing a bit of history will always help you to get in the skin of a place.
-Actually, a walking tour with a local will give you more insight than a simple guide, or following our advice here.
+Knowing a bit of history will always help you get in the skin of a place.
+A walking tour with a local will give you more insight than a simple guide or following our advice here.

 So, what are you waiting for?
-Discover Polignano a Mare and get to know this gorgeous part of Puglia, book the guided walking tour here.
+Discover Polignano a Mare and get to know this beautiful part of Puglia; book the guided walking tour here.

 Discover Vicolo Della Poesia

-Considered one of Guido’s most popular works in his poetry steps, this is not just a photogenic stairway located not far from Balconata Sul Mare and Terrazza Santo Stefano.
+Considered one of Guido’s most famous works in his poetry steps, this is not just a photogenic stairway located not far from Balconata Sul Mare and Terrazza Santo Stefano.

 If you feel lost, don’t worry!
-Remember to ask help to any locals around as they will know exactly where to point you.
+Remember to ask for help from locals as they will know exactly where to point you.
 Vicolo Della Poesia is the perfect Instagram spot in Polignano a Mare and is one of the things that you can’t miss.
-Take here your loved one and enjoy the magic moment that only Polignano can give to you.
+Take your loved one here and enjoy the magic moment that only Polignano can give you.

 Visit Fondazione Museo Pino Pascali